DevGroup-ru/yii2-tag-dependency-helper/README.md

 This extension introduces 2 standard cache tags types for ActiveRecord:
 - common tag - Tag is invalidated if any model of this type is updated/inserted
-- object tag - Tag is invalidated if exact model record is updated
+- object tag - Tag is invalidated if exact model record is updated(ie. Product with id=2)
 - composite tag - Tag is invalidated if model with specified fields record is updated

 ## Usage